 - There is a finite and limited supply of 21 million

-- Every 210,000 blocks the reward for miners decreases by 50%
+- Every four years the reward for miners decreases by 50%

 Below is a breakdown from 2009 - 2020.

-The truth is no one knows.
-At Vimba we believe in the future of Bitcoin and its potential as not only a store of value, but a truly borderless currency.
-We always encourage our savers to save what they can and to remember that as with any investment prices can fluctuate.
+At Vimba, we believe in the future of Bitcoin and its potential as not only a store of value but also as a truly borderless currency.
+We always encourage our users to invest what they can and to remember that as with any investment, prices can fluctuate.